 When my husband and I travel, we always look for amazing hiking locations.
 Luckily, when we went to the Pennsylvania Poconos, we had ample opportunities.
 One of my favorite spots was Shuman Point because of its expansive forest resting right by Lake Wallenpaupack.
-The trail that we took was about three miles long, and because we stopped to take snack and water breaks, it was about an hour and a half to walk through it.
+The trail was about three miles long, and because we stopped to take snack and water breaks, it was about an hour and a half to walk through it.

 Shuman Point is one of the very last undeveloped regions that are by Lake Wallenpaupack.
 This specific spot was farmed before the man made lake was created in 1926.
 What we thought was very interesting was that parts of the farm still remained enact, even all these years later.
 This stone wall still boarded areas of the park, and at one point, it literally went directly into the water.
 This would make sense, given the fact that the lake in question was not constructed yet back then.